-As usual, the treatment is to cut down the infected portion and pull out the plant from the root if the infection has spread to the root.
+As usual, the treatment is to cut down the infected portion and pull out the plant from the root of the infection that has spread to the root.

-As a preventive measure, you can treat the ground with Galltrol or Normac 84 before planting raspberries in Crown Gall infested area.
+As a preventive measure, you can treat the ground with Galltrol or Normac 84 before planting raspberries in Crown Gall-infested areas.

 By treating it with the above solution makes the bacteria in the solution colonize the root system of the treated plant.
 It prevents the root from becoming infected with Crown Gall.